oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/create-images-with-wit.md

 `Extra Path Directories` table on the `Project Settings` page.
 Doing this allows Docker to find the executable it uses to interact with the macOS Keychain for storing credentials.

 Click **Push Auxiliary Image**.
 At this point, you are ready to shift your focus to the Kubernetes cluster.

-Remember, any change to the model files requires creating a new auxiliary image, which may require rerunning **Prepare Model** if fields were added to the model’s YAML file.
+**NOTE**: Any changes to the model files requires creating a new auxiliary image, which may require rerunning **Prepare Model** if fields were added to the model’s YAML file.
 We strongly recommend that you always increment the version number of the `Auxiliary Image Tag` field prior to creating and pushing a new image.
 This will make it very clear which image is in use.